|

 - It is possible to submit multiple arbitrary sequences at a

 time.
-In this case all sequence profiles should be delimited by the hash
+In this case, all sequence profiles should be delimited by the hash

-ACDE#FGHI#KLMN with 3 corresponding secondary structure
+ACDE#FGHI#KLMN along with three corresponding secondary structure

-profiles CCCC#HHHH#CCEC can be submitted.
+profiles CCCC#HHHH#CCEC .

-the comparative purposes (for details refer to
+comparison (for details refer to

 Custom view settings section).
 Data processing